patrickledew/patrickledew/README.md

 ***I am...***

-🎓 A junior computer science major at UNF
+🎓 A senior computer science student at UNF (graduating Dec 2023)

 👨‍💻 Interested in software development and web development with React